Quick Answer

 The Hidden Costs of ERP — What Most Vendors Don’t Tell You

-Cloud ERP vs On-Premise ERP: Total Cost of Ownership Comparison
+Cloud ERP vs On-Premise ERP: Total Cost of Ownership

 | Cost Component | Cloud ERP | On-Premise ERP |